·

 âś… Use RyRob when: Search volume estimates matter more than autocomplete breadth.
 The only free tool that shows YouTube-specific volume numbers.

-âś… Use KeywordTool.io when: You need 750+ keyword variations per query and are willing to pay $89/month for volume data alongside them.
+âś… Use KeywordTool.io when: You need 750+ keyword variations per query and are willing to pay $88/month (or $68/month annual) for volume data alongside them.

 âś… Use Keyword Tool Dominator when: You want a middle ground.
-Scored autocomplete data at $69-99/year is cheaper than most alternatives.
+Scored autocomplete data for a one-time $29 to $69 (one year of access) is cheaper than a recurring subscription.

 ❌ Skip YouAutoCompleteMe when: You need to export or save results.
 It has no export functionality and rate-limits aggressively.

-❌ Skip Ahrefs for autocomplete when: Their YouTube keyword tool is currently under maintenance (as of April 2026).
+❌ Skip Ahrefs for autocomplete when: Their YouTube keyword tool is still under maintenance (as of June 2026) and shows a maintenance notice instead of results.
 Check back later.

 ❌ Skip Botster and Apify unless: You have developer resources and need to process autocomplete data at scale through an automated pipeline.